Mental Health Treatment

 Our services are offered by a multidisciplinary team specially trained, knowledgeable and passionate about treating older adults.
 Older adults may receive counseling, case management and medication management.
 Services are offered in one of our clinics, in their home, or in another community setting.

 We offer culturally and linguistically responsive services to address the needs of the diverse communities we serve.
 Our decades of community-based work has earned us the trust and respect of many underserved and hard-to-reach populations.
 Our staff are reflective of the clients they serve, making outreach and treatment more effective.

 - Latino/a Youth Program: specializing in suicide prevention, the Latino/a Youth Program offers culturally competent and bilingual mental health services for elementary, middle, and high-school aged youth and their families.
 Our services promote mental health wellness through outreach and engagement, training, substance use prevention or cessation, and anti-stigma campaigns to address the high-risk factors that can lead to suicide during the vulnerable adolescent years.
 Our bicultural and bilingual staff understand the cultural nuances of the strong family orientation of the Latino culture, and can address the various levels of acculturation within each family, which affects treatment.

 - Hye-Wrap (Armenian Services): Hye-Wrap (meaning "Armenian Wraparound Services") was started in 1996 as a school-based program designed to address the culturally specific mental health needs of the newly immigrated Armenian youth who were at risk of dropping out of school.
-It has since evolved to serve children, youth and their families, and adults.
-The program provides individual and family counseling, psychiatric evaluation and mediation counseling, case management, linkages to support services including tutoring and job training, parenting classes, coordination with school staff to address school performance behaviors, and outpatient adult services.
-The program is located in Glendale and serves the surrounding area at our offices, schools, in a client's home and in the community.
+It has since evolved to help children and transitional age youth (ages 0-24), families, and adults.
+The program provides individual and family counseling, psychiatric evaluation, case management, linkages to support services (including tutoring and job training), parenting classes and coordination with school staff to address school performance behaviors.
+Hye-Wrap is located in Glendale and serves the surrounding area at our offices, schools, in a client's home and in the community.
 Pacific Clinics' staff speak English, Armenian, Farsi, Russian and Spanish to treat clients in their primary language.